plasma-umass/coz/README.md

 To plot the results from a causal profile, run `coz plot`.
 This will generate an image from the `profile.coz` file in the current directory.
 This functionality requires the Python `ggplot` package.
 You can install this package with the command `pip install ggplot`.

 If you do not have `ggplot` installed, you can generate a CSV from the causal profile results using the `coz process` command.
 The output file `profile.csv` can be used with most spreadsheet programs.

+## License
+All source code is licensed under the GPLv2 unless otherwise indicated.
+Copyright (C) 2014 University of Massachusetts Amherst